-Our energy consumption mainly derives from purchased electricity, which is partly consumed by some of the construction equipments for property development, the lighting system at the construction site and the daily operation of our office.
-In the current year, the increase in energy consumption mainly arises from the purchased electricity for construction site, which is because the construction projects have entered the decoration stage in the year.
-Therefore, the electricity consumption has increased.
+Our energy consumption mainly derives from purchased electricity, which is partly consumed by some of the construction equipment for property development, the lighting system at the construction site and the daily operation of our office.
+In the current year, the decrease in energy consumption mainly arises from the purchased electricity for construction site, which is because the construction projects have entered the end of decoration stage in the year.
+Therefore, the electricity consumption has decreased.
 We expect that energy can be efficiently used in all respects of our operations, and that the emissions indirectly produced by electricity consumption can be reduced through energy conservation.
 Therefore, we have worked closely with the construction team to implement energy conservation measures, and we have also raised employees' awareness of environmental protection and provided energy conservation guidelines by formulating environmentally friendly policies for our office.

-Key performance indi cators
+Key performance indicators

-Type of resources 2019 2018 Unit
+Type of resources 2020 2019 Unit

 Energy

-Total energy consumption 1,831,393.31 955,330.57 kWh
+Total energy consumption 1,162,810.52 1,831,393.31 kWh

-Purchased electricity 1,695,385.57 844,345.22 kWh
+Purchased electricity 1,058,599.00 1,695,385.57 kWh

-Electricity consumption by construction 1,639,546.00 789,384.22 kWh
+Electricity consumption by construction

-site
+site 1,003,157.00 1,639,546.00 kWh

-Electricity consumption by office 55,839.57 54,961.00 kWh
+Electricity consumption by office 55,402.00 55,839.57 kWh

-Non-renewable fuel 136,007.74 110,985.35 kWh
+Non-renewable fuel 104,251.52 136,007.74 kWh

-Intensity (per square meter) 10.13 5.28 kWh
+Intensity (per square meter) 6.43 10.13 kWh